Peter Thiel: Carbyne

 In 2018, the Founders Fund invested in the Israeli company Carbyne (emergency service).

-Leaked emails (released by the hacker group Handala, which "likely operates out of Iran's Ministry of Intelligence", according to Reuters) show that in 2014, businessman and sex offender Jeffrey Epstein leveraged his relationship with former Israeli Prime Minister Ehud Barak to get access to Thiel.
+Leaked emails (released by the hacker group Handala, which "likely operates out of Iran's Ministry of Intelligence", according to Reuters) show that in 2014, Jeffrey Epstein leveraged his relationship with former Israeli Prime Minister Ehud Barak to get access to Thiel.
 Epstein arranged for Barak to meet Thiel in New York on June 9, 2014.
-In 2016, Epstein pitched Reporty (later Carbyne) to Valar, but the proposal got rejected on account of being premature (Epstein invested in total 40 million in Valar in 2015 and 2016.).
+In 2016, Epstein pitched Reporty (later Carbyne) to Valar, but the proposal got rejected on account of being premature (Epstein invested in total 40 million in Valar in 2015 and 2016).
 Valar's McCormack said they would try to reengage when the startup was more developed.
 In 2018, the Founders Fund joined Carbyne's $15 million Series B.

 Thiel said that the subsequent interactions with Epstein following their introduction in 2014 were due to the fact Epstein was a "crazed networker".
-One of the people introduced to Thiel by Epstein was the Russian diplomat Vitaly Churkin, who died in 2017.
-Byline Times suggests that Epstein was one of the important contact points that Thiel has used to build an extensive political network in the UK, which has entangled itself with parties across political spectrum and exerted significant influence on the current reigning Labour party, although there is no record of Thiel's social visits to Epstein's homes or flights on his jet.
+One of the people introduced to Thiel by Epstein was the Russian diplomat Vitaly Churkin.
+Byline Times suggests that Epstein was one of contact points that Thiel used for his political network in the UK, including with on the Labour Party (UK), although there is no record of Thiel's social visits to Epstein's homes or flights on his jet.

-Documents (emails and schedules) reviewed by The Wall Street Journal in 2023 show that others, including Woody Allen and Obama's advisor Kathryn Ruemmler participated in the meetings between Thiel and Epstein.
-Reid Hoffman, Thiel's friend from the PayPal Mafia and a big Democratic donor was the one who directly introduced Thiel to Epstein (For years Epstein acquaintances had tried to invite Thiel to meet Epstein but were rejected) and also participated.
-Documents from the US House of Representatives showed Epstein invited him to his private island in 2018.
+Documents reviewed by The Wall Street Journal in 2023 show that there were scheduled meetings (half a dozen between 2014 and 2016) between Thiel and Epstein, including with others such as Woody Allen and Obama's advisor Kathryn Ruemmler.
+Reid Hoffman, Thiel's friend from the PayPal Mafia and a big Democratic donor was the one who directly introduced Thiel to Epstein (for years Epstein acquaintances had tried to invite Thiel to meet Epstein but were rejected) and also participated.
+Documents from the US House of Representatives showed Epstein invited Thiel to his private island in 2018.
 A spokesperson for Thiel said he never visited the island.
 In 2025, Snopes criticized a claim on the internet that Epstein offered girls to Thiel and others as misleading by omitting context.

-Journalist Whitney Webb claims Palantir is a CIA front, and links Thiel to the CIA, Mossad, and Epstein's alleged plan for an "Orwellian nightmare."
-Webb has shared these theories via the Chinese website of MintPress News – known for being part of the "Russian web of disinformation" – and Trineday, a publisher founded by conspiracy theorist Kris Millegan.
-The Washington Report on Middle East Affairs lists her as a MintPress journalist.
+Euronews writes that there is no known major financial connection between Thiel and Epstein, but Thiel seemed to treat Epstein as a contact point.
+The San Francisco Standard comments that around the time, other Israeli officials (acting independently of Barak) tried to build contact with Thiel as well, often aiming at a "lucrative" job at Palantir.